eimis-ans/matrix-double-bridge/readme.md

 > The goal of this repo is improve skills about Matrix and Matrix bridges

-With the deployment of a Synapse instance with it's element client and 2 bridges : slack and discord.
+With the deployment of a Synapse instance with it's Element client and 2 bridges : Slack and Discord.

-## Docs

 ## Prerequisites